 *9/20/23: Status update on Subarea Plan updates as part of 2024 Periodic Review.
 Watch meeting here.

-The City Council will also hold a series of subject matter experts about the 2024 Periodic Review beginning in 2023 and scheduled into 2024.
+The City Council is holding a series of study sessions about the 2024 Periodic Review in 2023 and 2024.
 You can view the meeting materials as they are published here.
 You can watch the meetings live or after the fact here.

 *7/10/23: Housing Needs Assessment, Racially Disparate impacts, and Equity in All Elements in the 2024 Periodic Review.
 Watch the meeting here.